Saturday, June 23, 2018

 Acknowledgements

-The expression, "No one writes a book alone," is one I little understood until I completed The Hood Street Anthology.
+The expression, "No one writes a book alone," is one I little understood until I began writing The Hood Street Anthology.
 Truly, I would be remiss if I neglected to acknowledge those who helped me in so many ways.

-The artwork of the cover of the original unedited version was a joint effort by Theresa Devine and her friend Gregory Scott:
+The artwork of the cover of the original unedited version of this book was a joint effort by Theresa Devine and her friend Gregory Scott:

 John E. Devine Jr. was born November 3, 1926 and passed away November 13, 2010 at the age of 84.
 He described The Hood Street Anthology as "exploring and recreating middle 20th century values and events and the people, who through the sheer strength of character, live out their lives and pass the substance of what they have learned to the next generation."
 Devine strove to recreate the dusty street of his boyhood and invites the reader to explore through these stories the universal questions of the human condition.
 A second anthology of Springfield stories was planned entitled Haskin Flagg but work had not begun on that volume at the time of his death.